-Qatar is undergoing a sustained process of fiscal transformation, aligning its tax framework with international standards without losing its appeal as a strategic investment destination.
-The implementation of new regulations, such as transfer pricing documentation requirements, the adoption of the domestic market tax (DMTT) and the future introduction of value added tax (VAT), reinforce the country’s commitment to transparency and regulatory efficiency.
+Qatar is engaged in a sustained process of tax reform, aligning its tax framework with international standards while maintaining its attractiveness as a strategic investment destination.
+Implementing new regulations, such as the Transfer Pricing documentation obligation, the adoption of the Domestic Minimum Top-up Tax (DMTT), and the future incorporation of the Value Added Tax (VAT), reinforce the country’s commitment to transparency and regulatory efficiency.

 Current Tax Framework

-Corporate income tax (CIT) in Qatar is levied at a general rate of 10% for wholly or partly foreign-owned entities, calculated on the proportion of profits attributable to the foreign partner.
-Companies in the hydrocarbon and petrochemical sectors are subject to higher rates, with a minimum of 35%, in accordance with their existing contracts.
+Corporate income tax (CIT) in Qatar applies at a general rate of 10% for wholly or partially foreign-owned entities, calculated on the proportion of profits attributable to the foreign partner.
+Companies in the hydrocarbon and petrochemical sector are subject to higher rates, with a minimum of 35%, according to their current contracts.

 Operating entities must register on the Dhareeba electronic tax platform and obtain a tax card within 60 days of their commercial registration.
-Companies under the jurisdiction of the Qatar Financial Centre (QFC) are treated separately, also with a tax rate of 10% on local source profits, except for exemptions for qualified activities and unregulated companies with at least 90% Qatari ownership.
+Companies operating under the jurisdiction of the Qatar Financial Centre (QFC) are subject to a 10% tax rate on profits sourced locally, with exemptions for qualified activities and non-regulated companies with at least a 90% Qatari shareholding.

-The legislation also provides for tax exemption for companies under special investment laws, although they remain subject to filing and withholding obligations.
-Entities established in free zones also enjoy tax exemptions, although they must operate strictly within the scope of their license.
+The legislation also provides for tax exemption for companies under special investment laws, although they maintain reporting and withholding obligations.
+Entities established in free trade zones also enjoy tax exemptions, although they must strictly operate within the scope of their license.

-Alignment with the Global Framework: Minimum Tax and Transfer Pricing
+Alignment with the Global Framework: Minimum Top-up Tax and Transfer Pricing

-With Law No. 22 of 2024, Qatar adopted pillar two of the OECD’s global minimum taxation framework, establishing a minimum tax of 15% for large multinational groups through the DMTT and the income inclusion rule (IIR), effective since January 2025.
+With Law No. 22 of 2024, Qatar adopted pillar two of the OECD’s global top-up taxation framework, establishing a 15% minimum top-up tax for large multinational groups through the DMTT and the Income Inclusion Rule (IIR), effective January 2025.

-In addition, transfer pricing regulations require companies with international operations to file specific returns, together with master and local files, within 60 days of the CIT return filing deadline.
-Groups with revenues exceeding QR 3 billion are subject to country-by-country reporting (CbCR).
-In the case of the QFC, although transfer pricing rules are applicable, no mandatory documentation is required.
+Additionally, the Transfer Pricing regulations require companies with international operations to file specific returns, along with the master and local files, within 60 days from the due date of the CIT return.
+Groups with revenues exceeding QR 3 thousand million are subject to country-by-country (CbCR) reporting.
+The QFC applies the Transfer Pricing rules but does not require documentation.

 Indirect Taxes and Other Obligations

-VAT is expected to be introduced in 2026, in accordance with the GCC Unified Agreement, at a standard rate of 5%.
-Qatar also applies a selective tax on specific products, such as energy drinks, tobacco, alcohol, and pork products, with rates reaching up to 100%.
+VAT is expected to be introduced in 2026, according to the GCC Unified Agreement, at a standard rate of 5%.
+Qatar also applies a selective tax on specific products, such as energy drinks, tobacco, alcohol, and pork products, with rates as high as 100%.

-With regard to withholding taxes, no WHT is levied on dividends, but a 5% tax is imposed on interest payments, royalties, and technical services to non-residents, applicable even if the services are provided outside Qatar.
+Withholding taxes do not apply to dividends, but they impose a 5% tax on interest payments, royalties, and technical services to non-residents, applicable even if the services are rendered outside Qatar.
 The QFC does not provide for withholding taxes.

-Taxpayers must report contracts exceeding certain thresholds (QR 200,000 for services and QR 500,000 for mixed contracts), as well as any contracts with non-residents, regardless of the amount.
+Taxpayers must report contracts above certain thresholds (QR 200,000 for services and QR 500,000 for mixed agreements), as well as any contracts with non-residents, regardless of the amount.
 Failure to comply with these obligations may result in significant penalties.

 The Qatari regulatory environment continues to actively promote foreign investment through benefits such as full repatriation of profits, sectoral tax exemptions, modern infrastructure, and legal certainty.
-The Foreign Capital Investment Law allows full foreign ownership in strategic sectors with prior approval and the possibility of establishing wholly foreign-owned branches when contracting with state entities.
+The Foreign Capital Investment Law allows full foreign ownership in strategic sectors previously approved and potential establishments of 100% foreign-owned branches when contracting with state-owned entities.

 Accounting and Compliance Regime

-Entities must prepare financial statements in accordance with International Financial Reporting Standards (IFRS) in Arabic.
+Entities must prepare financial statements under International Financial Reporting Standards (IFRS) in Arabic.
 The QFC accepts alternative international accounting principles and allows presentation in English.
-In addition, mandatory auditing is required for public companies, LLCs, holding companies, and limited partnerships, with mandatory rotation of the auditor every five years.
+In addition, public companies, LLCs, holding companies, and limited partnerships are subject to mandatory auditing and rotation of the auditor every five years.

 Exchange Control and Financial Supervision

-Qatar does not impose restrictions on the movement of currency, allowing free movement of capital.
-The financial environment is regulated by the Qatar Central Bank (QCB) and the QFC Regulatory Authority, ensuring compliance with international standards of stability and anti-money laundering.
+Qatar imposes no restrictions on the flow of foreign exchange, allowing free movement of capital.
+The financial environment is regulated by the Qatar Central Bank (QCB) and the QFC Regulatory Authority, ensuring compliance with international standards of stability and prevention of money laundering.

 Conclusion

-Qatar’s tax system has evolved towards a more complex structure aligned with global standards, without sacrificing its ability to attract investment.
-The implementation of transfer pricing rules, the adoption of a global minimum tax and the future entry into force of VAT reflect a clear focus on tax transparency, competitiveness and economic sustainability.
-In this context, companies operating in Qatar should strengthen their tax compliance strategies and proactively adapt to the new regulatory environment.
+Qatar’s tax system has evolved to a more complex structure aligned with global standards, without compromising its ability to attract investment.
+Implementing Transfer Pricing rules, adopting a global minimum tax, and the future entry into force of VAT reflect a clear focus on tax transparency, competitiveness, and economic sustainability.
+In this context, companies operating in Qatar must strengthen their tax compliance strategies and proactively adapt to the new regulatory environment.

 Source: Oxford Business Group